 Never feel pressured to do anything you’re not comfortable with when it comes to your child’s health and safety.
 And, as ever, if you’re unsure then please seek support from a dietitian.

 If your child has a mild to moderate reaction, stop.
 Administer antihistamines and carefully observe your child for the next few hours.

 If your child has difficulty breathing or any other severe reaction this is a medical emergency.

 How Do I Know If It’s Okay to Move On to the Next Stage of the Ladder?

 This is one of the most frustrating parts of the process I’m afraid!

 If you see a reaction, then you obviously need to stop.
 The difficulty is in determining what is a potential reaction.

-There are many symptoms of CMPA, including gastro, dermatological, general fussiness and more…which kind of sounds like a standard baby in may cases doesn’t it?!
+There are many symptoms of milk allergy, including dermatological (milk rash), gastrointestinal, general fussiness and more… which kind of sounds like a standard baby in may cases doesn’t it?!
 And when you consider that your infant might display one or all of those, then you begin to appreciate the task ahead of you:

 If your baby has picked up a cold or is teething, then a symptom which might otherwise be considered a reaction, can become unclear.
 Which is it?
 How can you be certain?